man-of-sbk/JS-ydkJS-acquired-knowledge/types-n-grammar/index.md

 a;	// 42
 ```

-Yeeeaaahhhh.
-That's terribly ugly.
-But it works!
-And it illustrates the point that statement completion values are a real thing that can be captured not just in our console but in our programs.

-There's a proposal for ES7 called "do expression."
+* There's a proposal for ES7 called "do expression."
 Here's how it might work:

 ```js
 var a, b;